**This article is continuously updated with the latest developments.

 Still, ministers, MPs, magistrates and all other high-level officials have been allowed a delay their asset declarations until 15 May, according to one of the amendments of the COVID-19 emergency law proposed by the ruling party GERB.

-Meanwhile, as is the case across Europe, Bulgaria’s tourism sector has also been hit hard.
+Meanwhile, Bulgaria’s tourism sector has also been hit hard.

 The country’s tourism ministry is determined to kickstart the tourist season on 1 July, although it has not yet presented concrete plans for opening restaurants, hotels and resorts but continues to be in discussion with the health ministry.